camlspotter/ocaml/README-leopard.md

 Compiler modification is a subtle work and there is always a risk of mistake, and such a mistake may affect the behaviour of the compiled programs in unexpected ways.
-OCamleopard tries to minimize the risk by type double-checking: once its program transformation is done, the final typed AST is untyped back to a untyped AST, then type-checked again by its type system without any OCamleopard extensions, which should be identical to the genuine OCaml compiler's.
+OCamleopard tries to minimize the risk by double type checking: once its program transformation is done, the final typed AST is untyped back to a untyped AST, then type-checked again by its type system without any OCamleopard extensions, which should be identical to the genuine OCaml compiler's.
 Thus OCamleopard at least assures